This post may contain affiliate links. Please read my disclosure policy.

 Occasionally we place a few hot charcoals under the Dutch oven and then a few on top to keep the heat at a constant temperature.
 Other than that, we’re free to enjoy a hearty and delicious bowl of stew in just a few hours.

 - 1 tablespoon vegetable oil

-- 3 (14.5 ounce) cans fire-roasted diced tomatoes
+- 3 (14.5 ounce cans) diced tomatoes (low sodium) do not drain

-- 1 tablespoon brown sugar
+- 1 tablespoon Worcestershire Sauce

 - 1 tablespoon yellow mustard